lablabs/terraform-aws-eks-github-actions-runner-controller/README.md

 ## Deployment methods

 ### Helm
-Deploy helm chart by helm (default method, set `enabled = true`)
+Deploy Helm chart via Helm resource (default method, set `enabled = true`)

-### Argo kubernetes
+### Argo Kubernetes
-Deploy helm chart as argo application by kubernetes manifest (set `enabled = true` and `argo_enabled = true`)
+Deploy Helm chart as ArgoCD Application via Kubernetes manifest resource (set `enabled = true` and `argo_enabled = true`)

-### Argo helm
+> **Warning**
+>
-When deploying with ArgoCD application, Kubernetes terraform provider requires access to Kubernetes cluster API during plan time.
+> When deploying with ArgoCD application, Kubernetes terraform provider requires access to Kubernetes cluster API during plan time.
 This introduces potential issue when you want to deploy the cluster with this addon at the same time, during the same Terraform run.
+>

-To overcome this issue, the module deploys the ArgoCD application object using the Helm provider, which does not require API access during plan.
+> To overcome this issue, the module deploys the ArgoCD application object using the Helm provider, which does not require API access during plan.
 If you want to deploy the application using this workaround, you can set the `argo_helm_enabled` variable to `true`.

+### Argo Helm
-Create helm release resource and deploy it as argo application (set `enabled = true`, `argo_enabled = true` and `argo_helm_enabled = true`)
+Deploy Helm chart as ArgoCD Application via Helm resource (set `enabled = true`, `argo_enabled = true` and `argo_helm_enabled = true`)

 <!-- Uncomment paragraph bellow if addon contains IAM resources
 ## AWS IAM resources